Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization: Background

 A set of quantum gates is {\it universal} if any computation (unitary transformation) can be approximated on any number of qubits to any precision when using only gates from the set.
 On the high-level programming side, languages provide logical gates that can operate on arbitrary qubits.
-On the hardware side, quantum processors expose a minimal set of native gates that constitute an universal set.
-Processors built from superconducting qubits usually provide a gate set consisting of single qubit rotations ($R_x(90)$, and $R_z(\theta)$) and two qubit {\it CNOT} gates.
-A {\it CNOT}, or controlled NOT gate, flips the target qubit {\it iff} the control qubit is $\ket{1}$.
+However, not all logical gates can be physically implemented on hardware.
+On the hardware side, a quantum device exposes a minimal set of \textit{native gates} that constitute an universal set.
+For example, quantum chips built from superconducting qubits usually provide a gate set consisting of single-qubit rotations (e.g. $R_x(90)$, $R_y(180)$, $R_z(\theta)$) and two-qubit {\it controlled NOT (CNOT)} gates that flip the target qubit {\it if} the control qubit is $\ket{1}$~\cite{Google-2018,IBM-2017,tqfrigetti,qnl}.

-Figure~\ref{fig:circ} shows an example circuit that applies single qubit and {\it CNOT} gates on four qubits and captures the space-time evolution of these gates.
-Gates are aligned in time and we refer to a time step as a QPU cycle.
-In the NISQ era we expect processors with $O(10^2)$ qubits but very few (3-5) native gates.
-Two qubit gates are hard to calibrate, and we do not expect a large increase in the types of native gates.
-Any arbitrary single qubit gate can be represented as $R_zR_x R_zR_xR_z$.
-With $R_z$ gates as phase adjustment; this takes only two QPU cycles.
-Again, we do not expect large increases in the diversity of native single qubit gates.
-Extrapolating forward, the ratio of the number of qubits to native gates is likely only to increase.
-Thus, the description of gates on all qubits in one QPU cycle is likely to have regular, simple structure.
+While high-level representation of an algorithm with logical gates (quantum circuit) is usually hardware-agnostic, it gradually becomes hardware-aware when going through several stages of transformation to be finally composed of only a set of native gates.
+In Figure \ref{fig:levels}, these concepts are shown as Levels 3 and 4 and are both \textit{software- and hardware-aware}.

+\paragraph{Quantum Control Unit} The quantum control unit acts as an interface between software and hardware components in the quantum computational stack.
+This unit manages control and data flow, as well as timing control for algorithm execution.
+In addition, the unit transforms the circuit into a sequence of control pulses (stored in the pulse library or shaped during execution) compatible with the low-level control hardware.
+The quantum execution control unit is shown as Level 5 in Figure \ref{fig:levels} and is \textit{software- and hardware-aware}.

+In order to improve computational capabilities and scalability of a quantum computer, the control unit should be placed in close proximity to the quantum chip.
+This reduces control pulse propagation delay, improves the ability to control multiple qubits at the same time, and provides fast-feedback for error correction.
+Recent development efforts~\cite{intel-chip} favor the relevance of this approach.
+Moving control unit into a low-temperature environment will impose additional design constrains that further emphasize the importance of this work.

+\paragraph{Low-level Control \& Quantum Chip} Low-level control hardware (backend) is usually composed of Arbitrary Waveform Generators (AWGs), Digital-to-Analog and Analog-to-Digital Converters (DACs and ADCs), as well as numerous filters and amplifiers.
+Quantum chips with superconducting qubits are placed inside a dilution refrigerator and communicate with external components via wires.
+Low-level hardware and a quantum chip are shown in Figure \ref{fig:levels} as Levels 6 and 7.
+These components operate at the level of physical pulses with very limited or no notion about computation model or algorithm being run, so they are \textit{software-agnostic}.